wikichua/SAP/wiki/wiki.md

 1. Failed Queue/Job - Retry on the platform itself, glance at the pending, notify, reserved, priority and delayed jobs count (Redis)
 1. Security - Honeypot to prevent spamming.
 Settings data store as encrypted in database (manually trigger)
 1. Model Events - Developer could push additions operation into *onCreatedEvent*, *onUpdatedEvent*, *onDeletedEvent*, *onCachedEvent* methods.
-1. File Managers - App & Brand specific.
+1. File Managers - App & Site specific.
 User will only get access to its own brand management.

 ## Requirements